MAS Notice 124 Disclosures

 Under the financial reporting standards, capital comprises paid‑up share capital and retained earnings.

-In Singapore, the minimum capital requirement under the Risk‑Based Capital Framework regulated by the Monetary Authority of Singapore is 120%.
+In Singapore, insurers are required to meet the capital requirement under the Risk Based Capital Framework 2 regulated by the Monetary Authority of Singapore.

 The Company determines the amount of capital in accordance with business expansion needs as well as to meet the regulatory capital requirements for the Company.